mrethana/python-dash-with-tables-nyc-career-ds-062518/README.md

 )
 ```

-Inside our call back, we decide what the callback is going to take in as the value we are looking to change and the output, or where we would like to make our change.
+Inside our callback, we decide what it should *take in* as the value we are looking to change and the *output*, or where we would like to make our change.
 Our dropdown is going to have the value by which we want to filter our table, and the table (id='food-table') is going to be the element we want to alter.

-First we will need to import the `Input` and `Output` modules from `dash.dependencies`.
-So, let's update our imports to include that.
+First, we need to import the `Input` and `Output` modules from `dash.dependencies`.
+Let's update our imports at the top of the file.

 ```python
 from dash.dependencies import Input, Output
 ```

-Now let's star to fill in our callback function.
+Then, let's to fill in our callback function.

 ```python
 @app.callback(